SandyGgit/DataScience/README.md

 # Linear Regression:
 Fuel Consumption and car emission.

+# Cycling project around my neighborhood
-# Multiple Linear Regression
-Build a linear regression model in Python using the scikit-learn package.
+Multiple Linear Regression - Build a linear regression model in Python using the scikit-learn package.
 Predict the calories spent during cycling around the neighborhood
+Logistic Regression - Perform Logistic Regression and predict cycling goal reached

 # Logistic Regression:
 Predict the survival rates of the Titanic based on the passenger features.